 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Coarctation Of The Aorta
+Coarctation of the Aorta

 WHAT YOU NEED TO KNOW:

-Contact your child's PHP if:
+Contact your child's healthcare provider if:

 - Your child has a fever.

 - Your child has chills, a cough, or feels weak and achy.

 - You have questions or concerns about your child's condition or care.

 - Blood pressure medicine helps control or lower your child's blood pressure.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 - Do not smoke near your child.
 Do not let your older child smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
 Ask your healthcare provider for information if you or your older child currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you or your older child use these products.